I've been inspecting the new bits of ASP.NET MVC 5

 AuthenticationManager.SignOut(DefaultAuthenticationTypes.ExternalCookie);

-The interesting part, is now I can create cookies with the distinction of whether they are internally generated, or generated by a third party provider: Twitter, Facebook, or Google.
+The interesting part, is now I can create cookies with the

 The final piece of this is the ChallengeResult class, which looks to be optional to implement.